 it across to Compiler Explorer.
 What do you think happens for

-expressions involving int
+expressions involving ints and doubles?

 #include <fmt/format.h>